stripe/stripe-dotnet/readme.md

 ### List all charges

 	var chargeService = new StripeChargeService();
-	IEnumerable<StripeCharge> response = chargeService.List();    // can optionally pass count (defaults to 10), offset, and a customerId to get charges for a single customer
+	IEnumerable<StripeCharge> response = chargeService.List();    // can optionally pass limit (defaults to 10), and a customerId to get charges for a single customer

 Invoices
 --------